llejj/aeo-bench2/scratch.md

 ## URLs

-After starting cloudflared, your agents will be accessible at:
+After starting, your agents will be accessible at:
 - **Green Agent**: `https://<your-cloudflared-url>/green/...`
 - **White Agent**: `https://<your-cloudflared-url>/white/...`